BenjaminShinar/Books-Resources/Udemy Ultimate AWS Certified SysOps Administrator Associate 2024/README.md

 > - This works for Classic Load Balancer, Application Load Balancer, and Network Load Balancer
 > - For both CLB & ALB, the "cookie" used for stickiness has an expiration date you control
-> - Use case: make sure the user doesn’t lose his session data
+> - Use case: make sure the user doesn't lose his session data
 > - Enabling stickiness may bring imbalance to the load over the backend EC2 instances
 > - NLB doesn't use cookies